Apply to hold an event on our land

 Expression of Interest

-If you wish to apply to hold an event on Plymouth Hoe, you will need to complete the Expression of Interest form at the bottom of this webpage.
+If you wish to apply to hold an event on Plymouth Hoe, Central Park or Other green spaces, you will need to complete the Expression of Interest form at the bottom of this webpage and indicate which of the three locations you would like to hold your event..
 We will use this information to assess viability of your proposal and check availability.
 The more information provided to us initially will improve the reviewing process.

 - Contact us with your event proposal and date requested, or submit your Expression of Interest via the application form.